krakenjs/post-robot/README.md

 });
 ```

-## Listen to a specific domain only
+## Listen for messages from a specific domain

 ```javascript
 postRobot.on('init', { domain: 'http://zombo.com' }, function(event, callback) {